Noa-Lynn van Leuven: 2024

 Van Leuven entered the 2024 Dutch Open as the 4th seed and reached the semi-finals again.
 She whitewashed Jaleesa Zegel 3–0, then defeated Kelly Streef, Tori Kewish and Kirsty Hutchinson each 4–1.
-Van Leuven lost in the semi-finals to the eventual winner, Women's number one Beau Greaves.
+Van Leuven lost in the semi-finals to the eventual winner, women's number one Beau Greaves.

 Van Leuven played at the 2024 PDC Challenge Tour series, winning on her debut at event six.

 Van Leuven played at the 2024 PDC Women's Series.
 She reached the quarter-finals at the first event, losing there to reigning WDF Women's World Champion Beau Greaves 5–2.
 At the second event, van Leuven won a Women's series tournament for the first time.
 She whitewashed Roos Van der Velde, Anca Zijlstra and Hannah Meek each 4–0 in legs.
 Van Leuven then defeated Marie Fitton 4–2 in the last 16.
 Van Leuven achieved 5–3 victories over Beau Greaves and Fallon Sherrock in the quarter-final and semi-final respectively before she triumphed over Katie Sheldon 5–2 in the final.
 This victory meant van Leuven had won both a women's tournament and a mixed gender tournament in the same week.

 At event three of the Women's Series, van Leuven reached the quarter-finals again, winning against Eve Watson 4–3, whitewashing Snezana Veljkovic 4–0, defeating Chris Savvery 4–1 and beating Steph Clarke 4–2 before losing 5–4 to Lorraine Hyde.

 At event four van Leuven defeated Casey Gallagher 4–1 and then whitewashed Angela Kirkwood and Carly Townsend 4–0 before losing 4–1 to Fallon Sherrock.

 Van Leuven won Women's Series 21, defeating women's number one Beau Greaves 5–3 in the final, setting the record Women's Series average with 109.64.
 This result qualified her for the 2025 PDC World Darts Championship, making her the first trans woman to appear at the Alexandra Palace.
 She also became the first trans woman to play at the 2024 Grand Slam of Darts having finished second on the 2024 PDC Women's Series Order of Merit.
 However, she was eliminated in the group stages.

 2025

 At the 2025 PDC World Darts Championship, she lost 3–1 in sets to Kevin Doets.

 After failing to gain a PDC Tour Card at the European Qualifying School, van Leuven took a break from the sport for mental health reasons.
 She returned for the 2025 PDC Women's Series.

-After a slow start into the season, van Leuven won back-to-back Women's Series titles in Rosmalen in April.
+After a slow start into the season, van Leuven won back-to-back Women's Series titles in Rosmalen on 12 April.
 She whitewashed Stefanie Lück 5–0 in the final of event 9 and defeated Rhian O'Sullivan 5–1 in the final of event 10.